Sleep medications and the elderly — the risks of pharmaceutical sleep

 Better Approaches

 Timing matters.
 Going to bed and waking up at the same time every day helps establish circadian rhythm.
 This is true even on weekends, even when your parent is retired.
 Avoiding caffeine after early afternoon helps.
 Avoiding large meals close to bedtime helps.
-Limiting fluids in the evening might reduce nocturia.
+Limiting fluids in the evening may reduce nocturia.

 Exercise helps sleep quality, but timing matters.
 Your parent shouldn't exercise close to bedtime because it's stimulating.
 But exercising earlier in the day, even a half-hour walk, can improve sleep at night.
-Exercise also helps with pain and mood, which are probably disrupting sleep anyway.
+Exercise also helps with pain and mood, which are often disrupting sleep anyway.

 Relaxation techniques work for some people.
 Progressive muscle relaxation, where your parent tenses and releases different muscle groups, can help calm the nervous system.
-Deep breathing or meditation might help.
+Deep breathing or meditation may help.
 Some people find a warm bath before bed helps them relax.

 Read more